AdobeDocs/campaign-classic.pt-BR/help/delivery/using/understanding-delivery-failures.md

 ---
 title: Noções básicas sobre falhas de delivery
-seo-title: Noções básicas sobre falhas de delivery
-description: Noções básicas sobre falhas de delivery
+description: Saiba como entender as falhas de delivery
-seo-description: null
 page-status-flag: never-activated
 uuid: 03a91f84-77fe-40a9-8be9-a6a35a873ae1
 contentOwner: sauviat